 What is Prompt Injection?

-Prompt injection is an attack where malicious instructions are hidden in user inputs to manipulate the behaviour of an AI system.
-The model is tricked into ignoring its original instructions and instead executing the injected commands.
+Prompt injection is an attack in which malicious instructions are hidden in user input to manipulate an AI system's behaviour.
+The model is tricked into ignoring its original instructions and executing the injected commands instead.

 Scenario: A chatbot is supposed to answer customer enquiries and has the system instruction: “Never reveal internal pricing calculations.”